neoclide/coc-github-copilot/README.md

     Valid options: ["text","json"]
 - `github-copilot.statusIcon`: Status text, change to  if nerd font works on your vim.
 Default: `"Copilot"`
 - `github-enterprise.uri`: If you are using GitHub Copilot Enterprise, set this to the URI of your GitHub Enterprise instance.
 Default: `null`

-## Commands

-- `github-copilot.signIn` Sign in to Github Copilot.
-- `github-copilot.signOut` Sign out to Github Copilot.

 ## License